janus-bastion/.github/profile/README.md

 ## About The Project

-Janus-bastion est un bastion d'administration open-source développé par quatre futurs ingénieurs de l'école des Mines D'Alès.
+Janus-bastion is an open-source administration bastion developed by four future engineers from the Mines d'Alès School.
-Le projet vise à fournir une interface sécurisée et robuste pour la gestion d'environnements critiques, avec un code simple en HTML, CSS et PHP.
+The project aims to provide a secure and robust interface for managing critical environments, with simple code written in HTML, CSS, and PHP.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>